-§ Support for the Edge-Control header (/guides/vcl/support-for-the-edge-controlheader)
+§ Support for the Edge-Control header (/guides/vcl/support-for-the-edge-control-header)

-VCL provides the building blocks to access information inside the Edge-Control response header field from the origin.
-We support this by honoring cache-maxage from Edge-Control as the time to live (TTL) of the object on the Fastly edge, and honoring downstream-ttl from Edge-Control as the TTL to be sent down from the Fastly edge to the end user's browser.
+cache-maxage from Edge-Control as the time to live (TTL) of the object on the Fastly edge, and honoring downstream-ttl from Edge-Control as the TTL to be sent down from the Fastly edge to the end user's browser.

-In order to incorporate this Edge-Control header support, include the following snippet in your vcl_fetch function via custom VCL:
+In order to incorporate this Edge-Control header support, include the following snippet in your vcl\fetch function via custom VCL:

-'''

-if (parse_time_delta(subfield(beresp.http.Edge-Control, "downstream-ttl")) >= 0) {

-set beresp.http.Cache-Control = "max-age=" parse_time_delta(subfield(beresp.http.Edge-Co

-ntrol, "downstream-ttl"));

-}

-if (parse_time_delta(subfield(beresp.http.Edge-Control, "cache-maxage")) >= 0) { set beresp.ttl = parse_time_delta(subfield(beresp.http.Edge-Control, "cache-maxage")); } '''
+''' if (parse_time_delta(subfield(beresp.http.Edge-Control, "downstream-ttl")) >= 0) { set beresp.http.Cache-Control = "max-age=" parse_time_delta(subfield(beresp.http.Edge-Control, "downstream-ttl")); } if (parse_time_delta(subfield(beresp.http.Edge-Control, "cache-maxage")) >= 0) { set beresp.ttl = parse_time_delta(subfield(beresp.http.Edge-Control, "cache-maxage")); } '''

-The subfield function parses the Edge-Control field for subfields, and the parse_time_delta function converts time values like "7m" into a number of seconds.
+The subfield function parses the Edge-Control field for subfields, and the parse\time\delta function converts time values like "7m" into a number of seconds.
 You can then use that number of seconds to populate beresp.ttl (the TTL of the object on the Fastly edge) or you can use it to construct a Cache-Control header field for downstream.
-The parse_time_delta function will return -1 if the subfield is not well-formed as a time value, or if it is entirely absent.
+The parse\time\delta function will return -1 if the subfield is not well-formed as a time value, or if it is entirely absent.
 The above snippet honors cache-maxage and downstream-ttl from Edge-Control if present and usable.